Boris Said

-Boris Said III (born September 18, 1962) is an American semi-retired professional racing driver.
-He last competed part-time in the NASCAR Cup Series, driving the No. 66 Ford Mustang for MBM Motorsports and in the Trans-Am Series, driving the No. 2 Dodge for Weaver Technologies Racing.
+Boris Said III (born September 18, 1962) is an American professional racing driver.
+Said has competed in a variety of disciplines including stock cars, sports cars and touring cars.

-Said has competed in a variety of disciplines including sports cars, stock cars, and touring cars.
-He has extensive international road racing experience, having won the Rolex Sports Car Series GT championship in 2004, the 24 Hours Nürburgring, served as a factory BMW Motorsport driver, and raced in the V8 Supercars.
+Said last competed part-time in the NASCAR Xfinity Series, driving the No. 17 Chevrolet Camaro for Hendrick Motorsports.
 His NASCAR career began in 1995 as a road course ringer primarily due to his success on such tracks; he won one race each in the Xfinity and Truck Series.
+He routinely ran NASCAR Cup races at road courses, with best results of third at Watkins Glen 2005 and fourth at the 2006 Firecracker 400 at Daytona.